 Logistics & Marketing Segment

-Our Logistics and Marketing segment is also referred to as our Downstream Business.
-Our Downstream Business includes the activities and assets necessary to convert mixed NGLs into NGL products and also includes other assets and value-added services described below.
-The Logistics and Marketing segment includes Grand Prix, as well as our equity interest in GCX, which are both currently under construction.
-The associated assets, including these pipeline projects, are generally connected to and supplied in part by our Gathering and Processing segment and, except for the pipeline projects and smaller terminals, are located predominantly in Mont Belvieu and Galena Park, Texas, and in Lake Charles, Louisiana.
-Our fractionation, pipeline transportation, storage and terminaling businesses include approximately 1,100 miles of company-owned pipelines to transport mixed NGLs and specification products.
+Our Logistics and Marketing segment is also referred to as our Downstream segment.
+Our Downstream infrastructure is generally connected to, integrated with and supplied in part by our Gathering and Processing segment and, is located predominantly in Mont Belvieu and Galena Park, Texas.
+Our pipeline transportation, fractionation, storage and terminaling infrastructure includes approximately 1,100 miles of company-owned pipelines to transport mixed NGLs and specification products.

 We also have a natural gasoline hydrotreater at Mont Belvieu, Texas that removes sulfur from natural gasoline, allowing customers to meet stringent environmental standards.
 The facility has a capacity of 35 MBbl/d and is supported by long-term fee-based contracts that have certain guaranteed volume commitments or provisions for deficiency payments.